 Homemade Rasagulla Recipe / Spongy Rasagulla is a very popular dessert made from chenna shaped into balls and cooked in sugar syrup.
-The dish actually originated in eastern India (West Bengal) claimed to be the birth place of Rasagulla.
-Before preparing this Homemade Rasaguall recipe, read the tips section carefully to get perfect textured and tasty rasagullas.
+The dish actually originated in Eastern India (West Bengal) claimed to be the birth place of Rasagulla.
+Before preparing this Homemade Rasagulla recipe, read the tips section carefully to get perfect textured and tasty rasagullas.

 Celebrating 1 year of Blogging

 I would like to share a few words to all my readers.
 Though I am not a tech savvy, after entering into the blogging world, I have learnt a lot of Technics and made some nice friends which give me a positive energy.
 Managing a food blog is not an easy task for most of the bloggers, we spend a lot of time from cooking till publishing the recipe.
 During this 1 year, I have put tremendous effort to share recipes in-spite of my family priorities, business commitments, and bringing up kids, but unfortunately, I can see there are some plagiarists to my little blog.
 Even if you don’t give rewards please don’t give lemons.
 In spite of so many hurdles, your support, comments and feedback makes me keep going.
 Once again a big thanks to all my viewers for keep visiting my space.